Concord (video game): Critical response

 Concord received "mixed or average" reviews from critics, according to review aggregator website Metacritic.
 On OpenCritic, the game is recommended by 22% of 62 critic reviews.
+During the 1st GEM Awards, Concord won the award for Anti GEMA 2024, which is otherwise called the Worst Game.

 Push Square rated it seven out of ten, and wrote: "Firewalk's debut may not be out of this world, but it's genuinely pretty good overall."
 Digital Trends rated it three out of five, and wrote: "Concord has the bones of a fun multiplayer game, but it's missing the meat."
 Video Games Chronicle rated it three out of five, and was critical of the $40 price, advising players to wait until the game was available on PlayStation Plus.
 Eurogamer rated it three out of five, attributing the rating to the heroes' "muddled" character design, writing: "The heroes seem to be visually either under or overdesigned".
 Nova Smith of PC Gamer rated Concord 45 out of 100, describing it as "underbaked, overpriced, and dated" while criticizing the game for its "agonizingly slow movement speed", uninspired map design and "forgettable" cast of characters.

-During the 1st GEM Awards, Concord won the award for Anti GEMA 2024, which is otherwise called the Worst Game.